lsimons/caseum/docs/guides/stages.md

    * You can use the [event template](../events/event-template.md).
 4. **Components**:
    * Create digital versions of all your existing C4 diagrams.
-   * Make sure all your actor personas are in the C4 context diagram.
+   * Make sure all your actor roles are in the C4 context diagram.
    * Make sure all your event domains are in the C4 diagrams.
    * Create the C4 container diagram if you didn't have one yet.
    * You can use the [C4 template](../components/c4-template.md).